teambit/docs/docs/sourcing-components.md

     > foo ... ok
 ```

-There are two options for handling the changes:
+The two options for handling the changes are:

 ### Checkout